mhowlett/ngx_stub_status_prometheus/README.md

 This is an nginx module that provides access to the same information as the standard stub_status module but in a format recognized by the <a href="http://prometheus.io">prometheus</a> time-series database.

 Only the plain text exposition format is currently supported.
-I will likely implement the protobuf format in the future, though I think any benefit would be negligible in most scenarios I can think of.
+I will likely add the protobuf format in the future, though as noted in the Prometheus Client Library Guidelines document I expect any benefit would be negligible in most scenarios.

 ## Installation